Microfinance can be defined as provision of access to capital and financial services in low income economies.

 In general, the economic benefit of a microfinance investment consists of above money market returns, low volatility and a low correlation to most of the traditional asset classes.

 From a social point of view, investors contribute to alleviating poverty in developing countries by fostering the development of the microfinance sector, e.g. by narrowing down the funding gap and by providing stable and full currency-hedged funding for MFIs.
 This enables MFIs to strengthen their capital structure, and some very developed MFIs are sometimes even able to leverage foreign subordinated loans.
-Ultimately, the more microloans can be granted to micro-borrowers, the more poverty can be alleviated in developing countries, on the whole.
+Ultimately, the more microloans can be granted to micro-borrowers, the more poverty can be alleviated in developing countries.

 From a financial analysis point of view, microfinance attracts private investors mainly for two reasons: